symfony-cmf/symfony-cmf-docs/tutorials/choosing-a-storage-layer.rst

 RDBMS
 ~~~~~

-Looking at the above requirements it becomes apparent that ouf the box an RDBMS is
+Looking at the above requirements it becomes apparent that out the box an RDBMS is
 ill-suited to address the needs of a CMS.
 RDBMS were never intended to store
 tree structures of unstructured content.
 Really the only requirement RDBMS cover from
 the above list is the ability to store content, some way to reference content,